Fusseldieb/sms_powerview_docker/README.md

 Therefore, if you have any suggestions, please make a PR!
 I know, the code isn't the prettiest you've seen in your life, and it lacks stuff, but it works.
 The service, for example, is kept open by tailing /dev/null! ;)

+#### Other remarks
+The .tar.gz from their tool is from an older version of PowerView.
+There is no particular reason, though.

 Special thanks to 'Sampayu': https://ubuntuforum-br.org/index.php?topic=114513.0

 ---